Twin Peaks

-Twin Peaks is an American mystery serial drama television series created by Mark Frost and David Lynch.
-It premiered on ABC on April 8, 1990, and originally ran for two seasons until its cancellation in 1991.
+Twin Peaks is an American surrealist mystery-horror drama television series created by David Lynch and Mark Frost.
+It premiered on ABC on April 8, 1990, and ran for two seasons until its cancellation in 1991.
 The show returned in 2017 for a third season on Showtime.

-The series follows an investigation, headed by FBI Special Agent Dale Cooper (Kyle MacLachlan) and local Sheriff Harry S. Truman (Michael Ontkean), into the murder of homecoming queen Laura Palmer (Sheryl Lee) in the fictional town of Twin Peaks, Washington.
-The show's narrative draws on elements of detective fiction, but its uncanny tone, supernatural elements, and campy, melodramatic portrayal of eccentric characters also draws from American soap opera and horror tropes.
-Like much of Lynch's work, it is distinguished by surrealism, offbeat humor, and distinctive cinematography.
-The score was composed by Angelo Badalamenti with Lynch.
+Set in the fictional Pacific Northwest town of Twin Peaks, the series follows an investigation led by FBI special agent Dale Cooper (Kyle MacLachlan) into the murder of local teenager Laura Palmer (Sheryl Lee).
+The show's narrative draws on the characteristics of detective fiction, but its uncanny tone, supernatural elements, and campy, melodramatic portrayal of eccentric characters also draw from American horror and soap opera tropes.
+Like much of Lynch's work, it is distinguished by surrealism, distinctive cinematography, and offbeat humor.
+The musical score was composed by Angelo Badalamenti with Lynch.

 The original run was followed by the 1992 feature film Twin Peaks: Fire Walk with Me, which serves as a prequel to the series.
-The initial success of the series sparked a media franchise, leading to the release of several tie-in books, including The Secret Diary of Laura Palmer.
-The show's 2017 revival saw many of the original cast return, with Lynch directing.
+The success of the series sparked a media franchise, leading to the release of several tie-in books, including The Secret Diary of Laura Palmer.
+Under Lynch's direction, the show's 2017 revival included much of the original cast.

-In the years following the first two seasons, the show gained a devoted cult following and became referenced in a wide variety of media.
-Twin Peaks is often listed among the greatest television series of all time and has received universal acclaim from critics and audiences.
-It is considered a landmark turning point in television drama.
-The 2017 revival also received widespread critical acclaim.
+In the years following the first two seasons, the show has gained a devoted cult following and been referenced in a wide variety of media, earning widespread critical acclaim and various accolades.
+Twin Peaks is considered a landmark turning point in television drama and often listed among the greatest television series of all time.
+The 2017 revival also received widespread critical acclaim; film journal Cahiers du cinéma named it the best film of the 2010s.